isomerpages/moe-sls/_teacher-user-guide/Assign/Schedule Assignments.md

 third_nav_title: Assign
 ---
 <h1 id="schedule-assignments">Schedule Assignments</h1>
-<h2 id="-schedule-a-new-assignment-for-a-class-group-multiple-class-groups-"><strong>Schedule a New Assignment for a Class Group/Multiple Class Groups</strong></h2>
+<h2 id="-schedule-a-new-assignment-for-a-class-group-multiple-class-groups-">Schedule a New Assignment for a Class Group/Multiple Class Groups</h2>
 <hr>
 <ol>
 <li>From the Assignment Summary page, click the <strong>Pencil</strong> icon [insert icon] on the Card to open the Assignment Settings subpage. </li>